IbrahemSaleh/IbrahemSaleh.github.io/README.md

-Hi, My name is Ibrahem ALtuwayjiri, I am a student in Imam Mohammed bin Saud Islamic University in the fourth level in College of Computer and Information Sciences
+Hi, My name is Ibrahem ALtuwayjiri, I am a student in Imam Mohammed bin Saud Islamic University in College of Computer and Information Sciences

 ### Skills

-web design and development.
+development and web design.

 ### Programming languages